icpmoles/pyxback/content/post/staticman.md

 ## Generate Private Key

-From the toolbar click More -> Run Console and type `openssl genrsa -out key.pem && cat key.pem` and then press Save Session.
+From the toolbar click More -> Run Console and type `openssl genrsa -out key.pem && cat key.pem` and then press Save Session. [_linux]

 ![](/uploads/command-pem.png)